-A simple Internet search, which should normally be undertaken before registering a domain name, would have quickly disclosed the Mark.
-Moreover, the Mark is well-known in connection with automotive maintenance services in Romania where the Respondent resides.
-It strains credulity to believe that the Respondent innocently and unknowingly registered and used the disputed domain name especially when the disputed domain name resolves to a website offering links to services competitive with the Complainant's services.
+A simple Internet search, which should normally be undertaken before registering a domain name, would have quickly disclosed the Mark and Complainant's activities under such.
+Moreover, the Mark is internationally well-known in connection home care services, including in the United States where the Respondent is located.
+It strains credulity to believe that the Respondent innocently and unknowingly registered and used the disputed domain name composed of superficial, and obvious, spelling mistake of the Mark, especially when the disputed domain name resolves to a parking website offering links to services competitive with the Complainant's services.